Aroma was homey in the holy man’s

 Away.
 Strange man, I thought.

 I turned to the plump lady.
-“We are getting along
+“We’ve been doing just fine

 “As long as you don’t make trouble, that is,”

 She snapped.
-At the table, the balmy atmosphere earlier
+The balmy atmosphere in the room earlier

 Had turned to chill.